bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 Finally, install the userland component in all of the ~{strata~} which you would like to have acceleration in xorg.
-For each of these ~{strata~} run the Nvidia proprietary driver installer with the `--no-kernel-module` option.
+For each of these ~{strata~} run the Nvidia proprietary driver installer with the `--no-kernel-module` option (since you already installed the kernel module) and the `--no-check-for-alternate-installs` option (to avoid blowing away nvidia driver installs in other ~{strata~}).
 If you have a 32-bit ~{stratum~} on a 64 bit system, you can use the x86 nvidia driver prefixed with "linux32" so it doesn't complain about being on a 64 bit system.
 If you are installing this into a ~{stratum~} while the system is already running xorg, as long as the ~{stratum~} in which you are installing these drivers is not the one providing xorg you can probably get away with using the `--no-x-check` flag.

 You are then free to start and use xorg with GPU acceleration.